 - 1½ Tbsp unsalted butter (melted)

-- 1 cup cake flour (if you're using a cup measurement, follow this method so you don't scoop more flour than you need; DO NOT use a different type of flour; you can make your own Homemade Cake Flour)
+- 1 cup cake flour (weigh your flour or use the “fluff and sprinkle“ method and level it off; DO NOT use a different type of flour; you can make Homemade Cake Flour)

 - 2 Tbsp matcha (green tea powder)